Archfx/epsilon/README.md

 <img src="images/duo-1.png" alt="drawing" style="height:300px;" />
 <img src="images/duo-2.png" alt="drawing" style="height:300px;"/> </p>

+You can control the active display from quick settings.
+You can see it in action [here](https://x.com/Archfx/status/1869969450419790257).
+To add this quick setting tile, use the pencil icon in the notification panel and drag and drop the "Active Screen" tile to your panel.

-This ROM switches between tablet mode (first image) and phone mode (second image) when you change the postures.
+This ROM switches between tablet mode (first image) and phone mode (second image) when you change the postures or active screen.
 These modes are optimized (both visually and utility-wise) for each of the situations and the screen's real state.
 Additionally, it supports peak mode display of device status when the device is unfolded partially.

 <p align="center">
 <img src="images/tabletmode.png" alt="drawing" style="height:300px;" />